wstux/cmake_cpp_project_template/cmake/README.md

 ## Description

-The template sets up hooks for Git.
+The template sets up hooks for `git`.
 In particular, a check for the presence of last whitespace characters in lines is added.
 This can lead to errors due to empty lines at the end of the file.
 To fix this error, you need to run the
 command: